LloydApter/Project-2-Memory-Game/README.md

 ## Background

-The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
+A starter project of \some HTML and CSS styling to display a static version of the Memory Game project was provided.
 I needed to convert this project from a static project to an interactive one.
 It required modifying the HTML and CSS files, but primarily the JavaScript file.

-To see the main work on the project, open `js/app.js` and checkout the app's functionality
+To see the main work on the project, please refer to the second release, open `js/app.js` and checkout the app's functionality

 ## Description